-First, you need your account credentials for login in the ICICI direct.
+First, you need your account credentials to login in the ICICI direct.
 If you open a 3-in-1 (Saving+Demat+Trading) account in ICICI Direct, you can have the access to buy/sell and hold your stocks using the same account.
 So, If you are new to trading, I will suggest you open a 3-in-1 account in ICICI Direct.

-So, after you have opened your account in the ICICI direct, you will get your username and password for login.
+So, after you have opened your account in the ICICI direct, you will get your username and password to login.
 The first step is to the google and search, ‘ICICI Direct’.
 Open the first link that comes in the search engine (www.icicidirect.com).
-Then click on login on the top right-hand corner.
+Then click on login in the top right-hand corner.
 The website will ask you about your credentials like username, password, and date of birth/pan card.
 After entering the correct details, you can enter into your ICICI direct account.

 STEP 2: Allocate funds for buying stocks